john102594/wpperidot/wp-content/plugins/woo-cart-abandonment-recovery/readme.txt

 4. General settings for Email, Webhook (Coupon Code), GDPR

 == Changelog ==

+= Version 1.2.13 - Tuesday, 13th July 2021 =
+* Fix: Some strings of the plugin were not translatable.

 = Version 1.2.12 - Thursday, 29th April 2021 =
 * Improvement: Added the placeholder image for the product image.